 None of those things will probably happen, but at least you won’t get your hopes up, and you’ll be pleasantly surprised when everything runs smoothly.

-• Find a qualified travel advisor.
-When it comes to expertise, nothing beats a real travel agent.
+When it comes to expertise, nothing beats a real travel advisor.
 Qualified agents can find good deals and offer insider tips even the experts might not know about.
-You can find one using the American Society of Travel Agents travel agent finder: asta.org/travelagent.cfm?navItemNumber=671
+You can find one using the American Society of Travel Agents travel agent finder.

-• Practice, practice, practice.
-Most of the best travel skills are learned as you go — so get out there and start practicing.
+Most of the best travel skills are learned as you go.
+So get out there and start practicing.
 Don’t stay home next weekend.
 Get out there and take a road trip, explore and experience new places.
 With each adventure, you become a better traveler.